jadidbourbaki/libpds/README.md

 Library for Probabilistic Data Structures

+## Introduction

-Fast, well-tested, production-quality implementation of various probabilistic data structures.
-Useful for key-value stores, caches, and big data / streaming applications.
+Fast, well-tested, production-quality implementation of the bloom filter other probabilistic data structures.
+The focus is to keep each data structure's API simple but performant.

 ## Roadmap